GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 #### “Users will just get punished by a flurry of flags and a bad experience.”

 Flags in Vault Protocol are **soft by default**.
-The system is actually more permissive in grey areas than a typical AI, because its flags are designed to inform the user relationship, not just police it..
+The system is actually more permissive in grey areas than a typical AI, because its flags are designed to inform the user relationship, not police it.

 * If a user touches on a sensitive topic, a normal AI might stonewall (“I cannot discuss that”).
 Vault will likely allow it under **containment mode**, meaning the user can talk about it and get support, with only subtle changes (the AI might avoid certain details or take a more measured or specific tone).
 * Because flags decay, the system forgives and forgets.
 If you had a frustrated outburst (say you swore at the AI), a normal system might refuse to continue until you rephrase.
 Vault will mark a Tripwire, respond calmly, and if you cool down, that flag fades away as if it never happened.